johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 *Questions associated with [Structural dynamics]*.

->	**Discuss your experiences of the different dynamic interactions illustrated in [](#di)**
+> **Discuss practical examples, either from scripture or personal experience, of the dynamic interactions illustrated in [](#dia)**

-- 	What examples can you give, from scripture or experience of the various interactions?

-- 	Which of the illustrated structural dynamics is most critical?
+- Which structural dynamic is most critical?
+Why?

+- Which is presently least evident amongst your own communities?
+Why might that be?

 # The Expansion of Messianic Community #

-## Topical overview ##
+## Précis ##

 > 	**The Messianic Community is intended to be a rapidly multiplying movement of disciples, constantly expanding into all the world**

+### Topics ###

+This Study compares and contrasts three forms of natural *reproduction* with the *expansion of disciple-forming movements*.

+1. [Honey bees]
+2. [Maize plant]
+3. [Commercial organisations]
+4. [Missional movements]

+### Phrases ###

+Expansion
+:	growth, increase in size, enlargement, extension, development; spread, proliferation, multiplication

-### Scripture reading ###
+### Scripture ###

+Read these passages aloud together:

 Note
-:	Observe how each passage summarises a significant period of activity, during which early Messianic communities established a missional movement of disciples*.
+:	Observe how each passage summarises a significant period of activity, during which early Messianic communities established a missional movement of disciples.

 -	Acts 2:42-47
 -	Acts 6:7